sachinratan/k8s-dkr-cicd/k8s-linux/Update ECS service with LB.md

-## Create the application load balancer, deployed the ECS service with load balancer configuration.
-Following the ECS service deployment, update the ECS service to replace the existing load balancer target group with a newly created target group
+### This guide will help with to 'Create the application load balancer, deploy the ECS service with load balancer configuration.
+Following that update the ECS service to replace the existing load balancer target group with a newly created target group

 #### Created Application Load Balancer (ecs-svc-lb-test) with single target group (targetgroup/ecs-svc-lb-tg-test).